Hello, gorgeous entrepreneur! It’s Tash Corbin here, and welcome to another episode of the Heart-Centred Business Podcast.

 Those Facebook Lives don’t generally do that well.

-Something that I’ve learned 3-4 launches ago now was that whenever I jump into my group or on to my Page that was sort of like this – like a blog post where I’m just giving value and teaching people something – I would have sales of my thing pinging whilst doing that Facebook Live.
+Something that I’ve learned 3-4 launches ago now was that whenever I jump into my group or on to my Page that was similar to here, a blog post where I’m just giving value and teaching people something – I would have sales of my thing pinging whilst doing that Facebook Live.

 Because people stop scrolling and come to watch a Facebook Live not to hear the 5 reasons why they should join your program but learn something that they can actually benefit from straight away.